sgolebiewski-intel/openvino-docs/pages/documentation/converting-models-with-model-optimizer/convert-model-tutorials/converting-tensorflow-language-model-on-billion-word-benchmark.rst

    	wget http://download.tensorflow.org/models/LM_LSTM_CNN/all_shards-2016-09-10/ckpt-softmax7
    	wget http://download.tensorflow.org/models/LM_LSTM_CNN/all_shards-2016-09-10/ckpt-softmax8

-Once you have downloaded the pretrained model files, you will have the ``lm_1b`` directory with the following hierarchy:
+Once you have downloaded the pre-trained model files, you will have the ``lm_1b`` directory with the following hierarchy:

 .. ref-code-block:: cpp